justincoon/ooverlap/docs/dspec/dspec.md

 The user profile is yet another important component in the website.
 As mentioned in the “Log-in” Component description, the User Profile will serve as a “home page” for the user when they are on the website.
 It will contain all of the information that they need in order to schedule events, access the groups they are members/admins of, and see their calendar.
 They can also reach their profile settings from their home page.
 They will be able to reach their user profile from the “Home” button in the navigation that will be placed in the upper right hand corner of screen.
 They will will be able to access their profile page from: “www.OOverlap.com/[theirLoginUsername]”.

 ###Settings
 The settings component fits in to the website because we are offering the user something that is customizable.
-In the settings the user can control their privacy settings, profile information (including profile picture, username, password, etc.), calendar preferences, and social network connections.
+In the settings the user can control their privacy settings, profile information (including profile picture, username, password, etc.), calendar preferences, email notifications, and social network connections.
 Giving the user the ability to change the as much about their profile as possible makes the website more accessible.
 The user will be able to access this page from their homepage and by the following link: www.OOverlap.com/[theirLoginusername]/settings

 ###Calendars...
 ####Input Calendar (Scheduling Events)